ToneSyvertsen/NLP/exercices/nlp_q_ch_3.md

 ```

-This was my fist thought, but by using this method the change is not saved
+This was my fist thought, but by using this I will not use slice and concatenation operations..

 ```
-s.replace('colorless', "colourless")
+s = s.replace('colorless', "colourless")
-Out[133]: 'colourless'

 s
-Out[134]: 'colorless'
+Out[206]: 'colourless'

 ```